The hydrodynamic evolution of binary black holes embedded within the vertically stratified disks of active galactic nuclei: Hydrodynamics

-In Figure \ref{fig:inspiral}, we assess how well our analytic estimates compare to our simulated values for the accretion and inspiral rates as a function of $\machw$.
-We express our rates in units of $t_{\rm Bondi}^{-1} = \dot{M}_{\rm Bondi}/M$, which is the Bondi accretion rate per unit mass \citep{bondi_1952} and is given by Equation \ref{eq:mdot_integral} as $\machw\rightarrow0$.
-We scale our analytic mass accretion (Eq. \ref{eq:mdot_integral}) and drag (Eq. \ref{eq:adot_a_drag}) rates to constant numerical prefactors, $0.576$ for $\dot{M}$ and $0.298$ for $\left(\frac{\dot{a}}{a}\right)_{\rm drag}$.
-Using these adjustments, Fig. \ref{fig:inspiral} shows that our analytic estimates reasonably reproduce our simulated result.
-In general, the binaries accrete and inspiral on similar timescales, with inspiral occurring slightly faster.
+In Figure \ref{fig:inspiral}, we assess how well our analytic estimates compare to our simulated values for the accretion and drag rates as a function of $\machw$.
+Our simulated value of mass accretion rate are calculated by taking the time derivative of the mass of the binary, which is updated each time-step during our simulation.
+The drag rate is determined by recording the net drag force that the gas exerts on the binary at each timestep.
+We express our rates in units of $t_{\rm Bondi}^{-1}= \cinf^3/4\pi G^2M\rhoinf$, which is the Bondi accretion rate per unit mass \citep[][]{bondi_1952}.
+We have numerically determined that $f=0.58$ (Eq. \ref{eq:mdot_integral}), $s = 0.35$ and $p=-0.86$ (Eq. \ref{eq:adot_a_drag}).
+Using these adjustments, Fig. \ref{fig:inspiral} shows that our analytic estimates for our mass accretion and drag rates reasonably reproduce our simulated results.
+In general, the binaries accrete and inspiral on similar timescales, with inspiral occurring faster (slower) at larger (smaller) separations.
 This is in contrast to what is seen in Bondi-Hoyle accretion onto binaries, e.g. Fig. 11 of \cite{andrea_2019}, where inspiral happens about $3-4$ times faster than accretion.
-While a factor of $3-4$ difference seems small, it can change the final mass of the binary at the time of merger significantly.
-This is because the mass growth has an exponential dependence on this factor, which we will discuss further in Section \ref{subsec:binary_evo}.
 We note that when $\machw\gg1$, our local wind tunnel approximation breaks down because the BBH can begin influencing the AGN disk, so care should be taken in extrapolating to larger values of $\machw$.
 In those cases, the flow geometry is likely better represented by the results of \cite{baruteau_2011}.
 In contrast, extrapolating our mass accretion prescription to $\machw=0$ provides no issue, as the flow approaches a Bondi solution in that limit.
-We do note that the inspiral rate in our $\machw=0.5$ simulation deviates from our fit; it is possible that as the flow becomes more Bondi-like, the resulting symmetry causes the partial cancellation of gravitational torques from the gas.
-Still, this is only an order unity deviation, and does not appreciably affect the application of our results in the following sections.

-While for completeness we included the $\dot{L}$ term in Equation \ref{eq:adot_a_all}, we see from Fig. \ref{fig:inspiral} that it weakly contributes to the inspiral.
-Additionally, we follow the accretion flow down to some prescribed sink radius $R_{\rm s}$ (described in Section \ref{subsec:simulations} and Appendix $\ref{app:convergence}$), which is much larger than the event horizons of the black holes.
-In real systems, most positive angular momentum has to be transported radially outwards if the binary is to accrete.
-This likely makes $\dot{L}$ negligible, which we discuss further in Subsection \ref{subsec:binary_evo}.